tare99/C-Games/README.md

 # C++ Games
-Some small projects that I've created for fun :)
+Some small games that I've created for fun.